knuchel120617/911-Coach-AI/Readme.md

 ---

-<p align="center"> This project is our solution to the Emergency Dispatch Conversation AI -challenge at MediHacks 2024 -Hackathon (https://www.medihacks.org/).
+<p align="center"> This project is our solution to the Emergency Dispatch Conversation AI - challenge at MediHacks 2024 - Hackathon (https://www.medihacks.org/).

 </p>